-request that you work source attributions into the body of the provide additional, non-commercial resource information about your topic.
-Your submission should, where appropriate, include resource suggestions for these sidebars, such as book titles, organizations,
+request that you work source attributions into the body of the provide additional, non-commercial resource information about your topic submission should, where appropriate, include resource suggestions for these sidebars, such as book titles, organizations,

-If you wish to submit photographs to accompany your article, it should be horizontal and at least 600 pixels wide in JPG format.
-Please include photo credit photos).
-If the photographs have been taken by someone other than the writer, we require a release signed by the photographer.
-If you are submitting photos that include recognizable individuals other than you, you
+If you wish to submit a photograph to accompany your article, it should be horizontal and at least 600 pixels wide in JPG format.
+Please include photo credit information.
+If the photograph has been taken by someone other than the writer, we require a release signed by the photographer.
+If you are submitting a photo that included recognizable individuals other than you, you